Exabyte-io/documentation/docs/tutorials/electronic/electronic-density-mesh.md

 Once the computation is complete at the end of Job execution, switching to the [Files tab](../../jobs/ui/files-tab.md) of [Job Viewer](../../jobs/ui/viewer.md) will show a listing of the files and directories on the system associated with the electronic density job under consideration.

 These files entries can be clicked upon in order to [download](../../data-in-objectstorage/actions/download.md) them to the local disk.
-The file that needs to be downloaded in this case is the aforementioned "CHGCAR" output file containing the results for the electronic charge density computation.
+The file that needs to be downloaded in this case is the aforementioned "density.xsf" output file containing the results for the electronic charge density computation.

 ## Preparing for Visualization